I'm doing my best to separate my obvious bias against this administration.

 He relied on the Arab League.

-Did you hear who he is relying on?
+And my buddy Andy McCarthy sent me a note, said, Rush, did you hear who he is relying on?

-The Arab League, the organization of Islamic cooperation, the OIC and Turkey.
+The Arab League, the Organization of Islamic Cooperation, the OIC, and Turkey.

-Those three elements are responsible for the evidence that We are relying on that Assad used chemical weapons.
+Those three elements are responsible for the evidence that we are relying on that Assad used chemical weapons.

-Well, that basically, the Arab League, the organization of Islamic cooperation in Turkey is basically the Muslim Brotherhood triumvirate.
+Well, that basically, the Arab League, the Organization of Islamic Cooperation in Turkey, is basically the Muslim Brotherhood triumvirate.

-And of course they want to attack Syria because their guys are the opposition.
+And of course, they want to attack Syria because their guys are the opposition.

 And I guess you could look at it this way.